top of page

 - About RAPHAEL LEMKIN -

-Raphael Lemkin (Polish: RafaÅ‚ Lemkin; 24 June 1900 – 28 August 1959) was a Polish lawyer of Jewish descent who is known for coining the term genocide and campaigning to establish the Genocide Convention.
-During the Second World War, he campaigned vigorously to raise international outrage against atrocities in Axis-occupied Europe.
-It was during this time that Lemkin coined the term "genocide" to describe Nazi Germany's extermination policies against Jews and Poles.
+Raphael Lemkin (Polish: RafaÅ‚ Lemkin; 24 June 1900 – 28 August 1959) was a prominent Polish lawyer of Jewish descent, renowned for coining the term "genocide" and vigorously advocating for the establishment of the Genocide Convention.
+During World War II, he actively worked to raise international awareness about the atrocities occurring in Axis-occupied Europe, seeking to foster a global response to these horrific events.
+It was in this context that Lemkin developed the term "genocide" to specifically articulate the systematic extermination policies of Nazi Germany against Jews and Poles.

-As a young man, Lemkin became interested in laws against mass atrocities after learning about the Armenian genocide in the Ottoman Empire.
+His interest in laws against mass atrocities was sparked in his youth when he learned about the Armenian genocide in the Ottoman Empire.

-Because Raphael Lemkin's huge contribution to the institutional protection of human rights and nations and the introduction of the legal term Genocide into international legal conventions, the NATIONAL CENTER Development Foundation together with the Polish WSG UNIVERSITY, initiated the creation and installation of the Monument in his honor in Yerevan.
+Because Raphael Lemkin's huge contribution to the institutional protection of human rights and nations and the introduction of the legal term Genocide into international legal conventions, the NATIONAL CENTER Development Foundation in partnership with the Armenian Genocide Museum Institute and the Polish WSG University, initiated the creation and installation of the Monument in his honor in Yerevan.

 ABOUT